 Operating Systems

-The following table focuses on the Windows operating system.
+It’s essential to become familiar with various operating systems, particularly Windows.
 You can also get our command-line cheat sheets for Linux and Unix (applies to Mac).

 ---|---|